 The Audit Committee is currently comprised of Liia Nõu (Chairman), Chris Carvalho, Simon Leung and Florian Schuhbauer.
 The Audit Committee’s assignments are stipulated in Chapter 8, Section 49b of the Swedish Companies Act.
 These tasks include monitoring MTG’s financial reporting and the efficiency of MTG’s internal controls, as well as maintaining frequent contacts with the external auditor and the Group’s Governance, Risk and Compliance Director.
 The Audit Committee’s work primarily focuses on the quality and accuracy of the Group’s financial accounting and the accompanying reporting, as well as the internal financial controls within MTG.
 Furthermore, the Audit Committee evaluates the auditors’ work, qualifications and independence.
 The Audit Committee monitors the development of relevant accounting policies and requirements, discusses other significant issues in connection with MTG’s financial reporting and reports its observations to the Board of Directors.

-The Remuneration Committee is currently comprised of Gerhard Florin (Chairman) and Natalie Tydeman.
+The Remuneration Committee is currently comprised of Gerhard Florin (Chairman), Natalie Tydeman and Susanne Maas.
 The Remuneration Committee’s assignments are stipulated in Chapter 9.1 of the Swedish Corporate Governance Code, and comprise matters concerning salaries, pension terms and conditions, incentive programs and other conditions of employment for the senior executives.